 With cloud accounting software, the solution is usually purchased through the Internet.
 Generally, this will mean a monthly payment is made to the software vendor each month through a subscription.
 As there will be a number of solutions available, research is recommended, so that the required needs are met by the cloud software solution.
 For the purchase of standalone accounting systems, a large upfront cost is required for the hardware, software, servers and facilities - all of which are needed to set up the system.
 This is all much more expensive than a regular cloud subscription which you can cancel if it doesn't work out for you.

 In conclusion, cloud-based software is the more flexible, secure and cost-effective solution for accountants.
 Cloud software makes it easier for accountants to analyse and report financial information to clients – from anywhere, at any time.
 There is an additional benefit that cloud based software can offer – increased collaboration with your clients, to exchange documents, automate approval flows, and so on.
 A client portal can provide you with the right tool for that.
-So if you are interested in cloud software for accountants, you can sign up for a 10-day free trial to see if Clinked is the fit for your business!
+So if you are interested in cloud software for accountants, book a demo to see if Clinked is the fit for your business!

 Olivia Weatherill is Clinked's Content Marketing Associate.